apache/cordova-docs/docs/en/edge/guide/platforms/amazonfireos/config.md

 - `KeepRunning` (boolean, defaults to `true`): Determines whether the application stays running in the background even after a `pause` event fires.
+Setting this to `false` does not kill the app after a `pause` event, but simply halts execution of code within the cordova webview while the app is in the background.

         <preference name="KeepRunning" value="false"/>

-- `ErrorUrl`: Specifies an error page that displays in response to standard HTTP errors in the 400-500 range.
-Place the specified file in the top-level directory containing the home page and other web assets.
+- `ErrorUrl` (URL, defaults to `null`):
+  If set, will display the referenced page upon an error in the application instead of a dialog with the title "Application Error".

         <preference name="ErrorUrl" value="error.html"/>

-- `LoadingDialog`: Display a native dialog when loading the app.
-The value's format is _Title, Message_
+- `LoadingDialog` (string, defaults to `null`): If set, displays a dialog with the specified title and message, and a spinner, when loading the first page of an application.
+The title and message are separated by a comma in this value string, and that comma is removed before the dialog is displayed.

         <preference name="LoadingDialog" value="Please wait, the app is loading"/>

-- `LoadingPageDialog`: Display a native dialog when loading sub-pages within an app.
-The value's format is _Title, Message_
+- `LoadingPageDialog` (string, defaults to `null`): The same as `LoadingDialog`, but for loading every page after the first page in the application.

         <preference name="LoadingPageDialog" value="Please wait, the data is loading"/>